Emirates Airline rejects Delta's criticism of overcapacity on Dubai-US routes

-DUBAI (Reuters) - Emirates Airline [EMIRA.UL] said on Tuesday that Gulf airlines were not to blame for overcapacity on services between the United States and Dubai, rejecting comments at the weekend by U.S. carrier Delta Air Lines (DAL.N).
+DUBAI, Aug 11 (Reuters) - Emirates Airline said on Tuesday that Gulf airlines were not to blame for overcapacity on services between the United States and Dubai, rejecting comments at the weekend by U.S. carrier Delta Air Lines.

-Delta said on Sunday that it was reducing flights between Atlanta and Dubai this winter, blaming overcapacity on U.S. routes to the Middle East by subsidized and state-owned airlines, underscoring a trade row.
+Delta said on Sunday that it was reducing flights between Atlanta and Dubai this winter, blaming overcapacity on U.S. routes to the Middle East by subsidised and state-owned airlines, underscoring a trade row.

 “Their (Delta‘s) attempt to pin the blame on the ”Gulf carrier threat“ is plainly a political play, or a thin excuse to prop up fares at a higher level by limiting capacity,” an Emirates spokesperson said in a statement.